Notice of Pre-AIA or AIA Status

 Information Disclosure Statement

-The information disclosure statements (IDS)s submitted on August 11, 2023 and August 4, 2025 were filed before the mailing of a first Office action on the merits.
-The submissions are in compliance with the provisions of 37 CFR 1.97.
-Accordingly, the information disclosure statements are being considered by the examiner.
+The information disclosure statement (IDS) submitted on April 7, 2026 was filed after the mailing of a first Office action on the merits.
+The submission is in compliance with the provisions of 37 CFR 1.97(c).
+Accordingly, the information disclosure statement is being considered by the examiner.

 Claim Rejections - 35 USC § 112